Previous dayJanuary 29, 2026Next day

 35.6 km---✓ ReviewedUSGS →

-This magnitude 2.3 event was detected 22 km ENE of Willow, Alaska on January 29, 2026, with origin time 22:18 UTC.
-The event originated approximately 35.6 km below the surface, classifying it as shallow crustal.
-The epicenter is at 61.837°, -149.659°.
+The USGS recorded this magnitude 2.3 earthquake 22 km ENE of Willow, Alaska at 22:18 UTC on January 29, 2026.
+At a depth of 35.6 km, the event was shallow crustal.
+Coordinates: 61.837°, -149.659°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-29